ebobrow/node-ts-boilerplate/README.md

 # Node Typescript Generator

-Boilerplate for a node + typescript + express app.
+CLI inspired by create-react-app to generate a node + typescript + express app.

 ## Usage